 An unacknowledged alert can be acknowledged from the list by selecting it, the pressing the left button.
 To erase the data for the number selected, press the left button again.
-To erase all alert indications, select [REFRESH DATA], then press and hold the left button.

 To display the [ALERT LIST], place the cursor in the [ALERT] box and press the right button.